 I constantly spread the message of Twitter to those who will listen.
-(My coworkers have heard that message....a lot.)
-There are a few who utilize Twitter at my building, but I'm on a mission to encourage more people to use it.
+(My coworkers have heard that message….a lot.)
+There are a few who utilize Twitter at my building, but I’m on a mission to encourage more people to use it.
 So, I sat down in a notebook and compiled a list of reasons to use Twitter.
-Although I'm sure there are more great reasons to use the social media outlet, here is what I came up with.
+Here is what I came up with.

 It’s Free & Easy to use!